Forethought-Technologies/AutoChain/README.md

 The ability to use tools make the agent incredible more powerful as shown in LangChain and AutoGPT.
 We follow a similar concept of "tool" as in LangChain here as well.
-All the tools in LangChain can be easily ported over to MiniChain if you like, since they follow a very similar interface, and tool outputs are still called `observations`.
+All the tools in LangChain can be easily ported over to AutoChain if you like, since they follow a very similar interface, and tool outputs are still called `observations`.

 Read more about [tool](./docs/tools.md).